worksome/request-factories/README.md

 </details>

 <details>
-<summary>I don't want to use the default location for storing request factories</summary>
+<summary style="font-weight: bolder">I don't want to use the default location for storing request factories</summary>

 Not a problem.
 Use the `RequestFactories::location` method in your Laravel `TestCase` setUp to point us in the right direction: